Weekend Snow Totals in St. Cloud - NewsBreak

 Weekend Snow Totals in St. Cloud

 ST. CLOUD -- We received over three inches of snow here in St. Cloud over the weekend.
-The National Weather Service says on Friday night...minnesotasnewcountry.com
+The National Weather Service says on Friday night...1037theloon.com

 ST. CLOUD -- We received over three inches of snow here in St. Cloud over the weekend.
-The National Weather Service says on Friday night...minnesotasnewcountry.com
+The National Weather Service says on Friday night...1037theloon.com

 Comments / 0